The AI Jobs Boom Versus the Skills Bust – PwC and WEF –January 6, 2025

 According to LinkedIn’s Workplace Learning Report 2025:

-• 71% of L&D professionals are exploring, experimenting with, or integrating AI into their work, evidence that training teams are scrambling to keep pace.
+• 71% of Learning & Development (L&D) — the teams responsible for employee training, upskilling, and workforce capability building — say they are exploring, experimenting with, or integrating AI into their work.
+This is evidence that training teams are scrambling to keep pace.

 • 91% of L&D leaders say “human skills” such as critical thinking, collaboration, and adaptability are becoming more important in an AI-driven workplace, not less.